invisirisk/pse-action/README.md

 # Pipeline Security Engine

-Pipeline Security Engine  provides detailed analysis and control of all the network transactions done by the action.
-The action uses transparent HTTPS proxy using iptables.
-The iptables rules are set up by the action.
+Pipeline Security Engine  provides detailed analysis and control of all the network transactions done by software builds.